plindberg/figre/README.md

       transactions: {
         jwtSecret: {_env: 'JWT_SECRET_TRANSACTIONS'}
       }
-    }
+    },
+    logging: {
+      level: {_env: 'LOG_LEVEL', _default: 'info'}
+    },
+    redis: {_env: 'REDIS', _format: 'JSON'}
   });
 ```

 This would go early in your `app.js`.
 It maps the config `auth.transactions.jwtSecret` to the environment variable `JWT_SECRET_TRANSACTIONS`.
-Also, it adds the Cloud Foundry environment and maps the port and URL for the HTTP server.
+It adds the Cloud Foundry environment and maps the port and URL for the HTTP server.
+It sets `config.logging.level` to `"info"` unless the environment variable `LOG_LEVEL` exists.
+Finally, it allows setting any Redis options as JSON in the environment variable `REDIS`.